 The TTC made the most of the service, however.
 It proved useful in ferrying passengers to the SkyDome, and merchants appreciated the pull it provided bringing tourists to the area.
 During the off-season, streetcars operated at 7.5 minute intervals, with vehicles entering service via non-revenue trackage laid down Spadina from King (laid to LRT standards in anticipation of the Spadina Streetcar).

 During the summer season, service was more frequent, with free rides being offered during the weekends and holidays.
 Fares were free for travel along Queen's Quay, but *not* to and from Union station.
 Drivers would collect fares at all, leaving passengers to pay at Union Station at a fare barrier placed in the tunnel between the streetcar platform and the subway mezzanine.
-This system is still in effect for eastbound streetcars, including the new track along Queen's Quay.
+This system is still in effect for eastbound streetcars (although, in 2013, this was suspended because streetcar operations was temporarily replaced by buses), including the new track along Queen's Quay.
 Normal fares and procedures apply for westbound streetcars.
 On a summer weekend or holiday, if you pay by cash, ticket or token before the eastbound car reaches Queen's Quay, you are required to take a transfer, in case you are riding to Union.

 The PCCs were removed from the route around 1994, thanks to complaints from local residents about squealing wheels.
 CLRVs operated with a blank rollsign for a few years, until new rollsigns were added, and the line was suddenly renumbered '510' on February 18, 1996